Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly states 'Use this for debugging or measurement, not as a normal step in routine read/edit loops,' providing clear when-to-use and when-not-to-use guidance.
+Explicitly states 'Use it to measure or debug — not as a routine step in read/edit loops,' providing clear when-to-use and when-not-to-use guidance.
+No alternative tools are named, but the context of siblings (all file operations) makes the diagnostic role obvious.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.